On the Homological Stability of Orthogonal and Spin Groups: The complex of totally isotropic unimodular sequences

 where for $k \geq 1$, $C_{k}(R^{2n})$ is defined as the free abelian group $C_{k}(R^{2n}) := \mathbb{Z}[\mathcal{IU}_{k}(R^{2n})]$ generated by the set of unimodular totally isotropic sequences of length $k$ in $R^{2n}$:

 We set $C_{0}(n) := \mathbb{Z}$.

 The differential $d$ is defined on basis elements by

-\begin{remark} The simplicial set that gives rise to chain complex (\ref{expression:chaincomplex}) has already been studied in \cite{panin1990homological} and \cite{mirzaii2004homology}.
+and the map $\varepsilon: C_{1}(R^{2n}) \rightarrow \mathbb{Z}$ is the augmentation map sending a generator $(v)$ to $1$. \begin{remark} The simplicial set that gives rise to chain complex (\ref{expression:chaincomplex}) has already been studied in \cite{panin1990homological} and \cite{mirzaii2004homology}.
 As we do not need to consider simplicial sets in this article, we stick to chain complex notation. \end{remark}

 Note that for $A \in O_{n,n}(R)$, $A$ acts from the left on the chain complex $(C_{*}(R^{2n}), d)$ by acting on basis elements: